-In each session, one subject in the role of the FM and one subject in the role of the SM received exactly identical experimental questionnaires - that is, two experimental subjects in each session faced exactly the same 60 decision tasks.
+In each session, one subject in the role of the FM and one subject in the role of the SM received exactly identical experimental questionnaires-that is, two experimental subjects in each session faced exactly the same 60 decision tasks.
 At the end of the experiment we paired the subjects who received identical questionnaires.
 In each pair we then picked randomly one of the 60 decision tasks, and paid the participants the payoffs corresponding to their joint choices in this situation.
 Overall, sessions lasted around one hour and participants earned AUD 16.5, on average, plus a show up fee of AUD 5.

-3 Conceptual Framework
+3 Conceptual framework

-3.1 Second Mover's Social Preferences
+3.1 Second mover's social preferences

 In line with the revealed intentions approach, we suppose that the SM cares about how the opportunity set chosen by the FM compares to the alternative opportunity set the FM could have chosen instead.
-Similar to Cox, Friedman & Sadiraj (2008), we look at the possible gains for both players resulting from the FM's choice.
-Similar to the companion paper Cox et al. (2014) we extend this approach by also looking at the possible losses for both players.
-Compared to Cox et al. (2014) we study a richer array of possible motivations covering all constellations displayed in Figure 2.7 We discuss the features of the areas in this figure in the next subsection.
+Similar to Cox et al. (2016) we extend this approach by not only looking at the possible gains for both players but also at the possible losses.
+Compared to Cox et al. (2016) we study a richer array of possible